Do You Need To Learn Coding To Use Blender?

 bpy.ops.object.delete(use_global=False)

-What Is Visual Scripting And How Is It Different To Coding?
+What Is Visual Scripting And How Is It Different To Learn Coding?

 Some aspects of Blender are a little more technical than others.
 For example, the creation of photo-realistic materials cannot be done with a simple press of a button.
 Instead, a node system is used when the user creates a tree of nodes all connected at some point in the chain, leading to the output node which takes all the information it has been supplied and outputs the final result in the scene.